MarGhaf/House-Price-Prediction-with-Multivariate-Linear-Regression-Model/README.md

 ## Explore data

 Once our data is ready to be used, and right before jumping into AI and Machine Learning, we should examine the data to make sense of them.
-This step will help stackholders to get accurate, actionable insights from our data analytic.To achieve that, we will need to explore the data by inspecting some analytical questions.
+This step will help stakeholders to get accurate, actionable insights from our data analytic.
+To achieve that, we will need to explore the data by inspecting some analytical questions.
 This step includes below substeps:

 - Inspect the data and its properties: Different data types like numerical data, categorical data, ordinal and nominal data require different treatments.
 - Compute descriptive statistics:  Extract features and test significant variables